max-hill/563-final-project/report.md

 this appear to be the result of random noise owing to insufficent convergence of the simulation's probability estimates, such as in cases where recombination and internal branch length are both very small and hence all three topologies have inference probabilities extremely close to 1/3.
-This suggests that **the higher differential rate of recombination occurring in population A compared to other populations tends to make it more probable that A is inferred to be the outgroup in the triplet topology.**
+This supports the hypothesis that higher differential rate of recombination occurring in population A compared to other populations tends to make it more probable that A is inferred to be the outgroup in the triplet topology.

-However the effect of recombination is very small: even when P[A(BC)]-P[(AB)C] is positive, in the the graphs presented it is never greater than 0.1.
-In fact, most extreme values I have found in any simulations run thus far are in the realm of P[A(BC)] ~ 0.4 and P[(AB)C] ~ 0.3.
+However these plots, as well as the plots from parts 1 and 2, indicate that effect of recombination is very small: even when P[A(BC)]-P[(AB)C] is positive, in the the graphs presented it is rarely greater than 0.1 (the lone exception can be found on the graph for JC-expected in part 2).
+The most extreme values I have found in any simulations run thus far are in the realm of P[A(BC)] ~ 0.4 and P[(AB)C] ~ 0.3.
 [Examples of such parameter regimes can be found at the end of the document [plotmaker.R](scripts/plotmaker.R).]
 In no simulation have I yet observed P[A(BC)] > 0.5, which suggests that majority-rule based inference methods may be robust to the effects observed here.
-On the other hand, the cases where the recombination effect is evident---ie those cases where the internal branch length is very small---are precisely those cases where we might expect all three triplet topologies to occur roughly equally often, so that such methods are likely to be indeterminate.
+On the other hand, the cases where the recombination effect is evident---ie those cases where the internal branch length is very small---are precisely those difficult-to-resolve cases where we might expect all three triplet topologies to occur roughly equally often, and in that case majority-rule methodsy are likely to be indeterminate.

 ### Part 4 -- Discrete illustrationss of anomaly zone for inference of rooted triplet topology